Sydney-Informatics-Hub/Germline-ShortV/README.md

 sh gatk4_hc_make_input.sh /path/to/cohort.config
 qsub gatk4_hc_run_parallel.pbs
 ```
 2. Check HaplotypeCaller job.
-The script checks that all sample interval `.vcf` and `.vcf.idx` files exist, and for any files in `Logs/GATK4_HC_error_capture`.
+The script checks that all sample interval `.vcf` and `.vcf.idx` files exist, and for any error files in `Logs/GATK4_HC_error_capture`.
 Any failed tasks will be written to `Inputs/gatk4_hc_missing.inputs`.
 If there are failed tasks, investigate cause of errors using sample interval log files in `Logs/GATK4_HC`
 ```
 sh gatk4_hc_check.sh /path/to/cohort.config